-Maryland Beltway expansion might require moving part of historical African American cemetery
+Maryland Beltway expansion might require moving part of historic African American cemetery

 Julie M. Schablitsky, chief archaeologist for the Maryland State Highway Administration, said governments now pay closer attention to historical sites than when the Beltway was designed and built in the 1950s and early 1960s.
 Federal and state laws passed since then require the agency to consider the potential impact on historical cemeteries, buildings, bridges and other structures, she said.

-Schablitsky said SHA has a dozen archaeologists and architectural historians who evaluate areas such as Gibson Grove.
+Schablitsky said the SHA has a dozen archaeologists and architectural historians who evaluate areas such as Gibson Grove.
 She said an archaeological survey planned for the cemetery later this fall will remove the bamboo, locate all the graves and help determine whether they can be avoided.
 In older African American cemeteries, she said, many graves are unmarked or marked by stones, shells or pieces of concrete.

 “We want to completely avoid cemeteries because it’s taboo to impact the final resting place of people’s ancestors and family members,” Schablitsky said.
 “We’re very, very sensitive to make sure we avoid cemeteries at all costs. . . .
 We have reverence for the people buried in these cemeteries.”